neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 to/from OpenMC, it is important for data transferred from OpenMC to match the length units of the coupled MOOSE application.
 This class contains a `scaling` parameter that is used to apply a multiplicative factor to the `[Mesh]` to get to units of centimeters assumed by OpenMC.
-This multiplicative factor is then applied in the:
+This multiplicative factor is then applied to:

 - Find cell routines in OpenMC in order to correctly map a centimeters-based OpenMC geometry to a different length unit in the `[Mesh]`
 - Scale the fission power in OpenMC (units of W/cm$^3$) to a different volume unit in the `[Mesh]`
+- If an unstructured mesh tally is used, scale the `mesh_template` and `mesh_translations`/`mesh_translations_file` to units of centimeters

 For instance, if the `[Mesh]` is specified in units of meters: